-Self-Medication: It is widely believed that those suffering with bipolar disorder turn to the bottle in an attempt to self-medicate and numb the painful symptoms of their disorder.
-These symptoms, including depression, pain, anxiety and insomnia, are so disruptive that many individuals drink alcohol to excess as a means of offsetting the discomfort, if only for a while.
+It is widely believed that those suffering from bipolar disorder turn to the bottle in an attempt to self-medicate and numb the painful symptoms of their disorder.
+These symptoms, including depression, pain, anxiety, and insomnia, are so disruptive that many individuals drink alcohol to excess as a means of offsetting the discomfort, if only for a while.

 Diagnosing and Treating These Disorders

 The combination of alcohol misuse and bipolar disorder can have severe consequences.
 People with both conditions are likely to worsen their bipolar symptoms and also have a higher risk of committing suicide.
 But is a bipolar disorder causing you to drink or is your drinking causing bipolar disorder?
 Knowing the difference is crucial to treatment.

 Diagnosing bipolar disorder in the face of alcohol abuse can be difficult because the symptoms can mimic nearly any psychiatric disorder.
 As a general rule, it seems that a more reliable diagnosis comes from evaluating whether bipolar disorder symptoms occur before the onset of the alcoholism or if they persist during sustained abstinence (though the adequate period of time has not yet been defined).

 Given that bipolar disorder and alcohol abuse co-occur so frequently, screening for alcoholism in people seeking treatment for bipolar disorder is a common precursor to treatment.